GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 Have another look on the ad hoc module example above.
 Since we are defining 2 files, we are still writing and reading the variable ```Zoo``` into the global JavaScript context.
 This is definitely not recommended, once it is:
 - fragile (as it is possible for any posterior code to modify/redefine your module),
-- not scalable (if you need to define 100 modules, all of them will be loaded on the global JavaScript context, even if you actually consume just 1 out of those 100 modules, making it really bad for performance),
+- not scalable (if you need to define 100 modules, all of them will be loaded on the global JavaScript context, even if you end up consuming just 1 out of those 100 modules, making it really bad for performance),
-- counter-productive (if you have dependencies on your modules you will have to manually port them all over if you intend to use your module in another app).
+- counter-productive (you have to manually resolve your dependencies, and you would need to remember to bring them altogether if you were to use your module in another application).

+A good solution for such setbacks is adopting a Module Loader.
+As a matter of fact, it would be entirely possible for you to write your own module loader!
+For instance, your homemade loader would register modules under aliases, resolve dependencies through Dependency Injection and adopt a Factory to instantiate the modules.

-Since modules are definitely a good idea, but ad hoc modules are not that solid, many developers started to elaborate around them, striving for a module standard that would overcome the setbacks above.
+Over the course of time, many developers started to elaborate around modules and module loaders, striving for defining a multi-purpose Module Standard.
 After some coming and going, two module standards have gained some momentum:

 ### 1) CommonJS